JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 ## Acknowledgements

-Thanks to the Foobar2000 modding community and all script and component authors who made this theme possible.
+Thanks to the Foobar2000 Devs and modding community and all script and component authors who made this theme possible.